kineticstoolkit/kineticstoolkit_extensions/README.md

 On your fork, add:

 - your code in `kineticstoolkit_extensions/YOUR_EXTENSION_NAME/__init__.py`.
-Take [n3d/__init__.py](https://github.com/kineticstoolkit/kineticstoolkit_extensions/blob/main/kineticstoolkit_extensions/n3d/__init__.py) as an example.
+Take `[n3d/__init__.py](https://github.com/kineticstoolkit/kineticstoolkit_extensions/blob/main/kineticstoolkit_extensions/n3d/__init__.py)` as an example.
 - your main documentation file in `kineticstoolkit_extensions/YOUR_EXTENSION_NAME/README.md`.
 - if needed, one or several tutorials that showcase your extension.

 **Step 4.
 Add your extension in this README**

-On your fork, edit this README.md and add your extension in the "Stable extensions" table above.
+On your fork, edit this `README.md` and add your extension in the "Stable extensions" table above.

 **Step 5.
 Add unit tests**

-A unit test is a function that is run automatically each time there is a new commit to either the `kineticstoolkit` repository, or the `kineticstoolkit_extensions` repository.
-Writing unit tests is a great way to ensure that your extension will keep running in the long term on all three main platforms (Windows, MacOS, Linux) and on every new version of Python, because we get a notification the minute it fails.
+A unit test is a function that is regularly run automatically.
+Writing unit tests is a great way to ensure that your extension will keep running in the long term on future versions of kineticstoolkit, on all three main platforms (Windows, MacOS, Linux) and on new versions of Python, because we get a notification the minute it fails.

-A unit test can be as simple as using a function on a given input and check that its output matches what we expect, using the `assert` command.
+A unit test generally checks that running a function with a given input generates what we expect, using the `assert` command.

 On your fork, add a nest file named `kineticstoolkit_extensions/YOUR_EXTENSION_NAME/test_YOUR_EXTENSION_NAME.py`.
-Take [test_n3d.py](https://github.com/kineticstoolkit/kineticstoolkit_extensions/blob/main/kineticstoolkit_extensions/n3d/__init__.py) as an example.
+Take [test_n3d.py](https://github.com/kineticstoolkit/kineticstoolkit_extensions/blob/main/kineticstoolkit_extensions/n3d/test_n3d.py) as an example.
 Each test function must begin with "test_".

 Your can include (small) data files in a subfolder such as `kineticstoolkit_extensions/YOUR_EXTENSION_NAME/data`.